Joseph Duggar and Kendra Caldwell Are Building Their First Home Together

 Jinger Duggar and Jeremy Vuolo recently announced buying their first home together in Texas.
 Their latest acquisition prompted many to wonder if the couple, married for nearly 11 months now, is expecting a baby.
 Her sister Joy-Anna Duggar, who married Austin Forsyth and has also put together a house with him, announced her pregnancy last month.

-Jana Duggar’s chat with her brother Joseph and his (then) fiance, prompted many to ask when she is going to tie the knot.
-Videos and posts shared by Duggar family on its Facebook page in the recent past has triggered speculation about Jana’s marriage.
+Jana Duggar’s chat with her brother Joseph and his (then) fiance prompted many to ask when she is going to tie the knot.
+Videos and posts shared by the Duggar family on its Facebook page in the recent past has triggered speculation about Jana’s marriage.

 “Me thinks Jana is bout to be courting someone,” a comment on the above post reads.

-The oldest Duggar daughter, at 27, Jana remains unmarried and is often the subject of romantic linkups, given that her sisters Jill, Jessa and more recently Joy-Anna, tied the knot when they were younger than her.
+The oldest Duggar daughter, at 27, Jana remains unmarried and is often the subject of romantic linkups, given that her sisters Jill, Jessa, and more recently Joy-Anna tied the knot when they were younger than her.
 She has said in the past that she prefers a man who does not mind getting some dirt under his nails.

 “Can’t wait until Jana gets married!
 She deserves the best,” a fan said in response to the chat.